neoforged/Documentation/docs/datamaps/index.md

 ```

 :::warning
-The value should be an *immutable* object, as otherwise weird behaviour can be caused if the object is attached to all values within a tag (since no copy is created).
+The value (`T`) should be an *immutable* object, as otherwise weird behaviour can be caused if the object is attached to all entries within a tag (since no copy is created).
 :::

 For the purposes of this example, we will use this data map to heal players when they drop an item.